rs-pro/rocket_cms/README.md

 designed to be used together with our ansible app setup script.

+### Alternative capistrano task (can be used with non-configured app)

+   bundle exec rocket_cms capify PmiGames pg.pmi.ru

 ### Documentation

 It's basically Rails Admin + some of our common models and controllers, capistrano config, etc.